R v Zora: Background, facts, and procedural history

 The Criminal Code defines a number of offences known as administration of justice offences.
 Such offences concern an accused's behaviour while he or she is involved in the criminal justice system, as opposed to conduct that results in criminal charges in the first instance.
-Zora concerns the administration of justice offence of breaching bail conditions: failing to comply with rules the court has set to govern an accused's conduct while the accused is out on bail pending trial.
+The case of R v Zora concerns the administration of justice offence of breaching bail conditions: failing to comply with rules stipulated by the court as a condition precedent to govern an accused's conduct while the accused is out on bail pending trial.

 Chaycen Zora had been charged with drug possession under the Controlled Drugs and Substances Act and was released on bail with several conditions.
 One of these conditions was that he would answer the door when the police came to check on him.
 Due to his failure to comply with this condition, Zora was charged with an offence under section 145(3) of the Criminal Code.

 Zora was convicted at trial and his appeal to the British Columbia Court of Appeal was dismissed.
 The Court of Appeal held that the statute required an objective, not a subjective, standard of mens rea, and that Zora failed to meet the standard.
-That is, the statute required the Crown to prove that Zora's failure to comply with his bail condition represented a "marked departure from what a reasonable person in the same situation would do," not that Zora either intended to breach his bail condition, knew that he was breaching it, or was reckless as to whether he breached it or not.
+In essence, the statute required the Crown to prove that Zora's failure to comply with his bail condition represented a "marked departure from what a reasonable person in the same situation would do," not that Zora either intended to breach his bail condition, knew that he was breaching it, or was reckless as to whether he breached it or not.

 Before the Supreme Court's decision in Zora, Canadian law was not consistent as to whether breach of bail conditions required subjective or objective mens rea.
 Courts in some provinces adopted one standard, while those in other provinces came to the opposite conclusion.
 Because criminal law in Canada is defined by federal statute but interpreted and enforced by provincial courts and administrators, breach of bail conditions had become a different offence in different provinces.